 The biggest problem of all in this internet age is the amount of overstimulation that our brains receive on a daily basis.
 If you have ever been away from technology for longer than a week you may well have experienced that inner calm that develops.
 No Facebook updates, no replying to emails, and before you know it you don’t even get the feeling that you are missing out on anything.
 This experience is so sweet because the reality of normal everyday life is so bitter.

 Of course, I don’t recommend that you never reply to an email again (although, come to think about it...).
 I think that by applying a large pinch of delayed gratification to modern life, we can follow a middle path in which we enjoy all the conveniences of technology without becoming slaves to it.

-Anyway, now that we have analysed the ways in which society is negatively affected by instant gratification, let’s turn our attention back to our initial question:
+Anyway, now that we have analyzed the ways in which society is negatively affected by instant gratification, let’s turn our attention back to our initial question:

-Well, it turns out that not only it prevents us from falling prey to a lot of nasty habits, it can actually improve almost every aspect of our lives.
+Well, it turns out that not only it prevents us from falling prey to a lot of nasty habits, but it can also actually improve almost every aspect of our lives.

 I am a big fan of working smart, not hard, but there is no getting around the fact that you need to work hard at working smart.
 Nothing worthwhile having in life comes quickly or easily and delayed gratification teaches us just that.
 The 10,000-hour rule is a great example of this.

 “Without pain, without sacrifice, we would have nothing.
 Like the first monkey shot into space.”
 Tyler Durden, Fight Club.

 Let’s explore some of the numerous benefits of delayed gratification.
 In fact, I’ll give you 8 good reasons why you too should become a pleasure delayer: